 - FAST, EASY LOADING: They're easy to load into Nerf Hyper blaster hoppers -- open...

-The funny thing is that because they are so small and because they are a bit bouncy, they actually get lost quite easily.
-Rival Rounds are much easier to track down after a firing session that Hyper Rounds are.
+The funny thing is that they are so small and bouncy that they get lost quite easily.
+Rival Rounds are much easier to track down after a firing session than Hyper Rounds are.

 The other thing worth mentioning is that Hyper rounds feel a bit sticky.
-And this mild stickiness can lead to jamming and feeding issues as they can kind of stick on the inside of the hopper chamber or even stick on other rounds.
+And this mild stickiness can lead to jamming and feeding issues because they can stick onto the inside of the hopper chamber or even onto other rounds.

 Because Hyper Rounds are significantly smaller than their Rival counterparts, Hyper blasters offer a much higher firing capacity.
 For example, the Hyper Mach-100 can officially hold up to 100 rounds, whereas the similar Rival Perses can “only” hold 50 rounds.